Quantitative characterization of finite simple groups: a complement: Group, quantity and graph

 \subsection{Unrecognizable finite group by prime graph}

 \

 Finite simple groups $E_6(2)$, $E_6(3)$ and ${}^2E_6(3)$ were characterized by its prime graph $\Gamma(G)$ in \cite{69, 99}.
 Clearly, there are many simple groups that cannot be only characterized using prime graphs.
-Thus, in \cite{29} they studied the criteria for finite groups that cannot be characterized using prime graphs and they aimed to study the following questions:
+Thus, P. J. Cameron and N. V. Maslova \cite{29} studied the criteria for finite groups that cannot be characterized using prime graphs and they aimed to study the following questions:

 \begin{enumerate} \item Which groups $G$ are uniquely determined by their prime graph $\Gamma(G)$? \item For which groups are there only finitely many groups with the same prime graph $\Gamma(G)$ as $G$? \item Which groups $G$ are uniquely determined by isomorphism type of their prime graph? \end{enumerate}